 Transport around Lake Issyk-Kul

-We travelled by public transport around the lake, taking marshrutkas via the northern route from Bishkek to Cholpon-Ata, and onwards to Karakol.
-From Karakol we continued along the southern route by marshrutka first to Bokonbayevo and ultimately back to Bishkek.
+We travelled around Issyk-Kul by public transport, taking marshrutkas via the northern route from Bishkek to Cholpon-Ata, and onwards to Karakol.
+From Karakol, we continued along the southern route by marshrutka first to Bokonbayevo and ultimately back to Bishkek.
 Shared taxis also run along these routes, but the marshrutka worked out fine and is by far the cheapest way of getting around the lake.

 If you have a week or more to explore Lake Issyk-Kul, we would recommend following the same route that we did.
 Whilst many would argue Cholpon-Ata is not ‘the real Kyrgyzstan’, your transport will most likely pass through so you may as well spend at least a night there and experience a different facet of the country!
 We spent 12 days in the Issyk-Kul region but this could comfortably be cut down to a week if you only plan to do a short hike, or increased to two weeks or more for a longer trek.

 En route to Altyn-Arashan

 NOTE: It’s only necessary to start this itinerary on a Thursday if you want to coincide your Karakol stay with a visit to the Sunday animal market.

 Thursday Day 01: Bishkek to Cholpon-Ata for two nights.